boylesoftware/tomcat-oidcauth/README.md

        usernameClaim="email" additionalScopes="email" />
 ```

 _Note that contrary to the previous releases of this authenticator, special configuration of the realm where username and password must be always the same is no longer required.
-This allows using the same realm for both local form-based authentication and the OP-based authentication.
-When OP-based authentication is used, the user is looked up in the realm by the username without checking the password._
+This allows using the same realm for both form-based authentication and the OP-based authentication.
+When OP-based authentication is used, the user is looked up in the realm by the username without checking the password (see Tomcat Realm interface [documentation](https://tomcat.apache.org/tomcat-9.0-doc/api/org/apache/catalina/Realm.html#authenticate-java.lang.String-))._

 ## The Web-Application

-As mentioned earlier, the web-application is created as if for form-based authentication.
-For example, in the application's _web.xml_ it can have:
+As mentioned earlier, the web-application is developed as if for form-based authentication.
+For example, the application's _web.xml_ can include:

 ```xml
 <login-config>